 This company is engaged in electric power generation and has the hydroelectric power plants of Baños V and Rucuy.
 The hydroelectric power plant of Rucuy has stopped its operations since March 2017 as a consequence of El Niño phenomenon, which caused issues in the penstock and the transmission line.
-On June 1, 2019, it resumed operations.
+The Rucuy hydroelectric plant restarted its operations in the first half of 2019.